Engine 1

 Knowledge graph lookup

-UNMIRI's architecture is built on a Neo4j knowledge graph encoding typed relationships across CIViC (CC0 public domain), ClinVar, ClinicalTrials.gov, openFDA drug labels, CPIC pharmacogenomics, and OncoKB level assignments.
+UNMIRI's architecture is built on a Neo4j knowledge graph encoding typed relationships across CIViC (CC0 public domain), ClinVar, ClinicalTrials.gov, openFDA drug labels, CPIC pharmacogenomics.
 A variant query returns drug-gene-evidence edges, eligibility-criteria edges to actively recruiting trials, contraindication edges to FDA labels, and provenance metadata for every edge.

 6. 06